 We advise members of the digital ecosystem and the leading technology firms.
-The Startups & Open Innovation area brings together different teams and initiatives in order to deliver greater value to our clients.
+The Startups & Open Innovation service brings together different teams and initiatives in order to deliver greater value to our clients.

-Legal feasibility of the business: analysis and assessment of risks in disruptive businesses.
+Analysis and assessment of risks at disruptive businesses.

-Protection of assets: (i) design of the worldwide strategy for protecting intangible assets (trademarks, patents, software, databases, know how); (ii) protection afforded by registration; (iii) confidentiality agreements; (iv) technology transfer and development agreements; (v) licenses and licensing of intangible assets; (vi) reports on the IP rights of startups in acquisition processes; (vii) open source software; (viii) dispute resolution.
+Design of the worldwide intangible asset protection strategy (trademarks, patents, software, databases, know-how), protection afforded by registration, confidentiality agreements, technology transfer and development agreements, licenses and licensing of intangible assets, reports on the IP rights of startups in acquisition processes, open source software and dispute resolution.

-Content: (i) negotiation with management entities; (ii) advice on advertising campaigns; (iii) contracts with influencers; (iv) social networks; (v) new forms of publicity; (vi) AdWords; and (vii) online reputation.
+Negotiation with collecting societies, advice on advertising campaigns, contracts with influencers, social media, new forms of publicity, Google Ads, and online reputation.

-Privacy: (i) advice on treating information as an asset, particularly as regards personal data in business activities; (ii) advice on compliance with the new data protection regulation (GDPR); and (iii) defense in proceedings involving regulators in different jurisdictions.
+Management of information as an asset, particularly as regards personal data in business activities, advice on compliance with the new EU General Data Protection Regulation (GDPR), and defense in proceedings involving regulators in different jurisdictions.

-Cybersecurity: (i) legal advice on the prevention of cybersecurity risks; (ii) emergency assistance in the event of cyberattacks; (iii) support in the stages following a cyberattack (notifications, communications, complaints and legal claims).
+Prevention of cybersecurity risks, emergency assistance in the event of cyber attacks, support in the stages following a cyberattack (notifications, communications, complaints and legal claims).

-National and international taxation: (i) corporate income tax review to check the correct application of international double taxation credits and technology tax incentives; (ii) advice on international taxation and tax treatment of workers posted to other countries; (iii) personal tax advice to partners on the entry of other investors; (iv) advice on tax incentives for investing in startups; and (v) assistance in correct application of nonresident income tax.
+Spanish corporate income tax review to check the correct application of international double taxation credits and technology tax incentives, tax treatment of workers posted to other countries, personal tax advice to partners on the entry of other investors, tax incentives for investing in startups and assistance with correct application of nonresident income tax.

-Labor and employment matters: advice on (i) the creation and startup of new companies; (ii) labor-related aid and reductions applicable to newly-created companies and during the growth stage; (iii) the impact of digital transformation on labor relations, through phenomena such as teleworking, remote working, smart working; (iv) the implementation of measures for the effective use of technology and communication resources in the area of labor relations; (v) IT tool user protocols; (vi) video surveillance systems or geolocation devices; (vii) incentive plans.
+Creation and startup of new companies, labor-related subsidies and reductions applicable to newly-created companies and during the growth stage, impact of digital transformation on labor relations, through phenomena such as teleworking, remote working and smart working, implementation of measures for the effective use of technology and communication resources in the area of labor relations, IT tool user protocols, video surveillance systems or geolocation devices, and incentive plans.

-IP: the most valuable companies in the digital economy build their competitive edge through innovation.
-In this context, effective management of intellectual and industrial property is key, since it is the tool that enables them to hold exclusive rights in the assets where the innovation lies.
+The most valuable companies in the digital economy base their competitive edge on innovation.
+Effective management of intellectual and industrial property is key, since it is the tool that enables them to hold exclusive rights in the assets where innovation lies.
 Some of the questions we should be asking include: How can algorithms be protected?
-What rights are necessary in order to create a content platform?
+What rights are needed to create a content platform?
 Who owns works created using AI?
 How can big data be protected?
 What precautions should be taken when acquiring a technology firm?